Included FREE items

 A handful of substances can cause a false positive drug test, like poppy seeds (which contain codeine and morphine), antidepressants, certain antibiotics, and, of course, cannabis.

 Now, can CBD oil cause a false positive?
 In certain cases, it can.
 Some states in the US allow up to 5% THC in their CBD oils.
-If these oils are taken in larger quantities often, there’s a chance for a false positive to happen.
+If these oils are taken in large quantities often, then there’s a chance for a false positive to occur for the presence of THC.

 Can CBN Cause You to Fail a Drug Test?